Tax & Residency · Last updated 2 June 2026

 2026 is shaping up to be the biggest year for UK tax emigration in a decade.
 Between frozen income thresholds dragging more people into higher brackets, capital gains tax changes, and National Insurance increases, the squeeze on UK taxpayers is real.
 More people than ever are seriously asking: where can I go that is better?

 But here is the thing most guides get wrong.
 The low-tax jurisdiction landscape has changed dramatically this year.
-Portugal's NHR scheme is dead for new applicants.
+Portugal's NHR scheme is gone for new applicants.
 Gibraltar just signed a treaty with the EU that changes everything about living there.
 Dubai's shine is fading for some as corporate tax beds in.
 And the UK itself is floating an exit tax that could punish anyone who waits too long.

 This guide breaks down what is actually happening in 2026, which jurisdictions still make sense for UK citizens, and why Gibraltar has quietly become the most interesting option on the table right now.